Janit0/Spam_Ham_detection/read.md

 # Method of approach:

-1>.For this detection, the methodology followed is a Bigram SVM classifier which is trained on bigram features for the text classification.
+1.For this detection, the methodology followed is a Bigram SVM classifier which is trained on bigram features for the text classification.

 Bigram means using a sequence of two consecutive word in a text rather than single words.

 Apart from this, there are many methods of feature extraction for SVM such as TF-IDF, Word Embedding and more, I have used Count Vectorization in this case of scenario.

-2>.
-For preprocessing certain steps are followed:
+2. For preprocessing certain steps are followed:

-a. extraction of possible features using regex
+2.1. extraction of possible features using regex
-b. removal of unnecessary columns and rows with null check
-c. using tokenization to create tokens
+2.2. removal of unnecessary columns and rows with null check 2.3. using tokenization to create tokens

-3>.
-A base line model is created along with classification report and AUC-ROC curve.
+3. A base line model is created along with classification report and AUC-ROC curve.

-4>.
-Tuning was performed using cross-validation. probability factor and bagging model.
+4. Tuning was performed using cross-validation. probability factor and bagging model.

 # Results: